-Ryan Downey (bass-baritone) graduated with honors from Arizona State University, receiving his Bachelor’s in Voice Performance.
-He received his Master of Music degree in Voice Performance from the Cleveland Institute of Music where he won the Elizabeth Stoeckler Stevens Prize in German Lieder.
+Dr. Ryan Downey (bass-baritone) graduated with highest honors from Arizona State University, receiving his Bachelor’s in Voice Performance.
+He received his Master of Music degree in Voice Performance from the Cleveland Institute of Music, where he won the Elizabeth Stoeckler Stevens Prize in German Lieder.
 At CIM, he had the opportunity to work and coach with Michael Tilson Thomas, Warren Jones, Lori Laitman, and George Darden.
-Throughout is career, Mr. Downey has performed roles in Così fan tutte, Ariadne auf Naxos, La traviata, Gianni Schicchi, Le nozze di Figaro, Die Zauberflöte, Don Giovanni, Handel’s Serse, and Gallantry.
+Throughout his career, Dr. Downey has performed roles in Così fan tutte, Ariadne auf Naxos, La traviata, Gianni Schicchi, Le nozze di Figaro, Die Zauberflöte, Don Giovanni, Handel’s Serse, and Gallantry.

-He is currently a member of the Phoenix Chorale, True Concord, Arizona Opera Chorus, and Trinity Cathedral Choir and teaches voice in his private voice studio and at Phoenix College.
+He has served as a member of the Phoenix Chorale, True Concord, Arizona Opera Chorus, and Trinity Cathedral Choir and has taught voice in private and collegiate voice studios.

-Last year he received a competitive grant through Northern Trust and Virginia G. Piper to start a salon concert series in his home.
-Each concert bring together local musicians and audiences from different genres of music, including jazz, rock, a cappella, folk, and classical music.
+In 2015, he received a competitive grant through Northern Trust and Virginia G. Piper to start a salon concert series in his home.
+Each concert brings together local musicians and audiences from different genres of music, including jazz, rock, a cappella, folk, and classical music.